FRONTAL BONE ANATOMY

 • Located directly above supraorbital margin

-• Accentuate brow prominence
+• Accentuate your brow prominence

 Glabella